• Skip to primary navigation

 Ingredients you need

-• Sugar: Regular white granulated sugar works best for sweetness and texture.
+• Sugar: White granulated sugar for sweetness and texture.

-• Cocoa Powder: Use unsweetened cocoa powder for rich chocolate flavor without extra sweetness.
+• Cocoa Powder: Unsweetened cocoa powder for a rich chocolate flavor.

-• Vanilla Extract: Opt for pure vanilla extract for the best, natural flavor.
+• Vanilla Extract: Pure vanilla extract to boost the cocoa notes.

-• Salt: A pinch of regular salt helps balance the sweetness and enhance the chocolate.
+• Salt: A small pinch to balance the sweetness.

-• Chocolate: Semi-sweet or dark chocolate chips is perfect for the center, giving it a rich, smooth finish.
+• Chocolate: Semi-sweet or dark chocolate chips for the creamy center.

-• Heavy Cream: Use heavy cream to make the chocolate filling creamy and indulgent.
+• Heavy Cream: Makes the chocolate filling silky and smooth.

 How To Make Chocolate Thumbprint Cookies

-large mixing bowl with powdered sugar and butter
+large mixing bowl with butter sugar and cocoa

 large mixing bowl with chocolate cookie batter